kriss2012/FloodGuard-AI-Platform/ARCHITECTURE.md

 ## 1. System Overview

-FloodGuard AI is a **multi-agent autonomous flood intelligence platform** that monitors 12 major Indian river basins in real time, predicts flood onset with 94% accuracy, and takes autonomous emergency response actions within compliance guardrails defined by NDMA, CWC, and the State Disaster Management Acts.
+FloodGuard AI is a **v4.0 autonomous multi-agent flood intelligence platform** for India.
+It integrates real-time telemetry from 12 major river basins with LLaMA-based reasoning and NDMA-compliant guardrails to enable proactive disaster countermeasures.

 ---